-Buying a house in Los Angeles?
+Buying a house in Riverside?
 Setting out on the search for your new home can be both exciting and overwhelming if you’re unaware of some incredibly useful tools.
-To help take the overwhelm out of the equation, check out these 6 resources to help you when buying a house in Los Angeles.
+To help take the overwhelm out of the equation, check out these 6 resources to help you when buying a house in Riverside.

 Check Your Credit

 It’s certainly not what most of us would consider a fun place to start, but getting your free annual credit report from the major credit rating agencies is always a great first stop on any home-buying venture.

 Comb through the reports for any inaccuracies or errors, and go through the proper channels to remedy them as soon as possible.
 You may discover you still have some old debt floating around out there, and paying it off will make a big difference in the future.

 With your financial history sorted out, it’s time to brainstorm what you want and need to get out of your new home when buying a house in Riverside.